Tigers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- Over the past 10 games, the Tigers have been favored just once and lost that contest.
+- Over the past 10 games, the Tigers have been favored twice and lost both.

-- In their last 10 games with a total, the Tigers and their opponents have failed to hit the over four times.
+- In their last 10 games with a total, the Tigers and their opponents are 6-3-1 when it comes to hitting the over.

 Tigers Betting Records & Stats

-- The Tigers have won five of the nine games they were listed as the moneyline favorite this season (55.6%).
+- The Tigers have won 50% of the games this season when they were the moneyline favorite (5-5).

-- Detroit has played as moneyline favorites of -165 or shorter in only one game this season, which it lost.
+- Detroit has not played a game this season with moneyline odds of -225 or shorter.

-- Based on this game's moneyline, the Tigers' implied win probability is 62.3%.
+- The Tigers have a 69.2% chance to win this contest based on the moneyline's implied probability.

-- Detroit has had an over/under set by oddsmakers 83 times, and have combined with opponents to go over the total in 46 of those games (46-35-2).
+- Detroit has played in 84 games with an over/under set, and have combined with its opponents to go over the total 46 times (46-36-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!